Details still to be ironed out on temporary homeless shelter in Cottonwood

 However, Avalon said the details have not been worked out by the Homeless Coalition and Y.E.S.
 The Arc and she does not know when the shelter will open.

-“We had everything all set to open,” she said.
-“We can have 20 people in there” for temperatures under 35 degrees, she said.
+“We had everything all set to open,” said Avalon.
+“We can have 20 people in there for temperatures under 35 degrees,” she said

-There’s a number of logistical things that need to be taken care of that the VVHC assumed were already done, she said.
+There’s a number of logistical things that need to be taken care of that the VVHC assumed were already done, she added.

 Avalon didn’t think any homeless people showed up Tuesday night looking for housing, and said she didn’t know when the shelter might open.